 A defective router or modem can be the reason as well.

-As stated in the manual the orange light may indicate that the router is connecting to Xfinity systems.
-If this is the reason you will have to wait for about 15 minutes and when the process completes the router lights should be back to normal.
-However, if the blinking continues after this period try the following to resolve the issue.
+As stated in the manual, the orange light may indicate that the router is connecting to Xfinity systems.
+If this is the reason, you will have to wait for about 15 minutes, and when the process completes, the router lights should be back to normal.
+However, if the blinking continues after this period, try the following to resolve the issue.

-Reboot the router
+Reboot the Router

-Rebooting or power-cycling the router should always be your number one solution.
-The reason is that this simple fix will fix any problem in almost all cases.
-However, if it doesn’t fix the problem, you can skip to the next solution.
+Rebooting or power cycling the router should always be your number one solution.
+The reason is that this simple process can fix all kinds of problems and glitches, and it’s not invasive at all.
+If it doesn’t fix the problem, you can skip to the next solution.

 If the Xfinity router is still blinking orange go to the next solution.